 Democrats, it seems, have strengthened their hold on the country’s blue states.
 They mistakenly believed they could export their most radical leftist ideas to certain red states, and so they failed.
 Progressivism, it is clear, has not made much progress beyond the more densely-populated urban places, which are already Democratic Party strongholds.
 All eyes are now on the party to deliver something positive in Congress.
 In order to avoid a crushing defeat in 2020, Democrats must fulfill the promises they made to their voters and legislate, rather than obstruct and litigate.

 Democrats should have learned two lessons from November 6th: that an anti-Trump agenda, devoid of any substantive policy solutions, is not enough, and that a very large part of the country does not care for either progressive rhetoric or progressive policies.
-Well before the 2020 campaigning begins, the nation will know whether the Democrats have learned these lessons.We value your comments!
-Please weigh in on our comment section below.
+Well before the 2020 campaigning begins, the nation will know whether the Democrats have learned these lessons.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com